-Based on the research summarized above (and our own experience) we believe the best way to minimize hangovers it to stay hydrated while you're drinking and choose drinks that are low in congeners.
-If you've already got a hangover, we (obviously) think your best bet is to treat the symptoms with Blowfish, which is formulated with a powerful anti-inflammatory pain reliever (aspirin) and an alertness aid (caffeine) that is delivered in an effervescent solution that is gentle on the stomach.
+Based on the research summarized above, the best way to minimize hangovers it to stay hydrated while you're drinking and choose drinks that are low in congeners.
+If you have a hangover, your best bet is to treat the symptoms with Blowfish, which is formulated with a powerful anti-inflammatory pain reliever (aspirin) and an alertness aid (caffeine) that is delivered in an effervescent solution that is gentle on the stomach.

 If you're really into the science behind hangovers, here are a few of the most relevant journal articles that are available for free online.
 These are just a fraction of what we've gone through, so if you still want more, send us an email.

 Robert Swift, M.D., Ph.D.; and Dena Davidson, Ph.D.

 Assesses factors contributing to hangover, evaluates scientific research on various theories.